Vhictor/PokerGame/README.md

     ```

 5. The program will read the `poker.txt` file, evaluate the hands, determine the winner, and display the number of hands Player 1 wins.

+## Approaches new to me

+I had to learn to understand how poker really works.
+I've not used Streams API for matheamtical equations so I learnt  a lot more on IntStreams which is quite straightforward

+## What i don't like

+I think I can still make it simpler by creating a Record for Card and then use the Card all through rather than using hands a string.

+## What I like

+I avoided using traditional for loop in all my codebase and also used Javadoc to explain each method giving anyone who reads to understand what each method does at a glance.